-The District encourages all employees who have information regarding violations of this policy to report the information pursuant to this policy.
-The following government agencies are available to assist employees: the III.
-Dept. of Human Rights and the U. S. Equal Employment Opportunity Commission.
 The Superintendent shall also use reasonable measures to inform staff members and applicants of this policy, which shall include reprinting this policy in the appropriate handbooks.

-Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e et seq., implemented by 29 C.F.R. §1604.11.
+LEGAL REF.: Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e et seq., implemented by 29 C.F.R. §1604.11.